gumaerc-testorg/2.003-spring-2005/content/pages/study-materials/linear_control.md

 Fig. L5.

-For G>k1, the system can be seen from the equation or the equivalent model to be stable.
+For G>k{{< sub "1" >}}, the system can be seen from the equation or the equivalent model to be stable.
 Putting the equation into cannonical form,

 ![](/courses/mechanical-engineering/2-003-modeling-dynamics-and-control-i-spring-2005/study-materials/leq10.jpg)

 Eq.
 L10.

-the steady state gain is seen to be K/(K-k1), which approaches unity as K gets large.
+the steady state gain is seen to be K/(K-k{{< sub "1" >}}), which approaches unity as K gets large.
 Note that unlike a traditional second order system, the steady state gain here approaches unity from infinity, rather than from a fraction less than one.
 This effect is a result of the "negative spring" in the linearized equation of motion (Eq.
 L6).

 Where steady state performance improves with increasing G, transient performance depends on all of the system's characteristics.
 Once a value of G is chosen to provide the acceptable steady state performance, however, ![](/courses/mechanical-engineering/2-003-modeling-dynamics-and-control-i-spring-2005/study-materials/taud.jpg) is the only undefined term in the transfer function, and can be solved for to optimize transient performance.